abscondment/clog/public/blog/stirlings-approximation-formula-clojure/post.markdown

-In my copious free time (hah!), I've been working through [Probability Theory: A Concise Course](http://store.doverpublications.com/0486635449.html) by Y.A.
+In my free time, I've been working through [Probability Theory: A Concise Course](http://store.doverpublications.com/0486635449.html) by Y.A.
 Rozanov.
 The first chapter contains a great factorial approximation that anyone doing computer-based statistics or combinatorics ought to know: